 The disposal cell is excavated in phases.
 Two phases have been completed, each occupying about 45 acres, and half of the third phase has been excavated.
 Excavation depth is about 25 feet below the ground surface.

 Tailings are end-dumped from the containers, loaded into dump trucks, and driven to the disposal area where they spread for compaction using a dozer.
 A sheep’s foot roller compacts them in place in the cell.
-During the month of July 2019, 68,000 tons of mill tailings and other contaminated materials have been placed in the cell.
+During the month of September 2019, more than 78,000 of mill tailings and other contaminated materials have been placed in the cell.

 The cover on the disposal cell consists of multiple layers of soil and rock as illustrated in the diagram below.
 Interim cover is placed on portions of the cell once the final grade for tailings material has been met.
 Final cover layers have been installed over portions of the interim cover.